cimentadaj/ml_socsci/05_unsupervised.md

 #### 1. Explore whether there is room for reducing the number of variables {-#ex1}

 Many of these ranking variables (except `world_rank`) should be very correlated.
-It could be that universities that score well in quality of faculty, they also score high on the ranking of publications.
-Explore these ranking variables by using a Principal Component Approach:
+It could be that universities that score well in quality of faculty also score high on the ranking of publications.
+Explore these ranking variables by using a Principal Component approach:

 * Limit the data to year 2015
 * Explore the correlation of the variables `quality_of_education`, `alumni_employment`, `quality_of_faculty`, `publications`, `influence`, `citations` and `patents` with the function `cor`.